zhanglab-aim/EMGNN/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 # Explainable Multilayer Graph Neural Network for Cancer Gene Prediction

+The identification of cancer genes is a critical yet challenging problem in cancer genomics research.
+Existing computational methods, including deep graph neural networks, fail to exploit the multilayered gene-gene interactions or provide limited explanations for their predictions.
+These methods are restricted to a single biological network, which cannot capture the full complexity of tumorigenesis.
+Models trained on different biological networks often yield different and even opposite cancer gene predictions, hindering their trustworthy adaptation.
+Here, we introduce an <strong>Explainable Multilayer
+Graph Neural Network (EMGNN)</strong> approach to identify cancer genes by leveraging multiple gene-gene interaction networks and pan-cancer multi-omics data.
+Unlike conventional graph learning on a single biological network, EMGNN uses a multilayered graph neural network to learn from multiple biological networks for accurate cancer gene prediction.

-The preprint paper associated with this work can be accessed at the following link: https://arxiv.org/abs/2301.08831
+The preprint paper associated with this work can be accessed at the following link: https://arxiv.org/abs/2301.08831.

-This repository contains the scripts for training and explaining the predictions of the EMGNN model.

 ![EMGNN Architecture](Fig1-1.png)